Do I always need travel insurance?

 Key takeaways

-The GHIC (or EHIC if valid) provides medical treatment in certain countries for free or at a reduced cost - however, this does not replace travel insurance
+The UK Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC), if valid, provides medical treatment in certain countries for free or at a reduced cost but this does not replace travel insurance

 You can check entry requirements for each country on the UK government website, which links to other government and visa sites as necessary, and is regularly updated.